Share this Post

 In the past, we have not found any security film products that verifiably performed as described.
 (In contrast, UL-rated bullet-resistant components and systems are always tested under rigorous and reproducible conditions by an established NRTL.)

 But times change.
-So we contacted Brad Campbell, founder and CEO of Campbell Window Film.
-Brad draws on over two decades of experience with all sorts of window films, and in recent years has been hailed as the “Security Expert to the Stars.”
+So we contacted Brad Campbell, an industry expert who draws on over two decades of experience with all sorts of window films.

 We asked Brad: “Have security films improved so much in the last five years that they can now offer some level of meaningful bullet resistance?”